-It is important to emphasize that the collaborative lawyers do not act as mediators.
+Collaborative lawyers do not act as mediators.
 They are not "neutrals", nor do they have comparable duties to both spouses.
-They are expected to advocate for outcomes that serve their clients' best interests and advise their clients of their legal rights and protect client confidences.
+They are expected to advocate for outcomes that serve their clients' best interests, advise clients of their legal rights, and protect client confidences.2

-According to the website of the International Academy of Collaborative Professionals ("IACP"), the collaborative process of dispute resolution is now practiced in 39 states and the
+According to the website of the International Academy of Collaborative Professionals ("IACP")3, the collaborative process of dispute resolution is now practiced in 39 states and the